 Assessment and Accountability.
 After onboarding, people must be held accountable.
 Tools that identify performance gaps enable supervisors to validate frontline workers' understand and can enact correct clean label changes and processes.

-Want the rest of the dirt on clean labels?
+Want more dirt on clean labels?
 Watch the free webinar!